-Read the safety precautions and the user guide before use.
+Δ Read the safety precautions and the user guide before use.
 The device cannot be used in the event of a power failure.
-In case of a power failure it is also not possible to make emergency calls.

-Do not use the devices in environments with a potential explosion hazard (e.g. paint shops).

-The devices are not splashproof.
-For this reason do not install them in a damp environment such as bathrooms or shower rooms.

-Use only the power adapter indicated on the device.

-Whilst charging, the power socket must be easily accessible.
+It is also not possible to transmit emergency calls .
+Emergency numbers cannot be dialled if the keypad/display lock is activated!
+(4) Do not use the devices in environments with a potential explosion hazard (e.g., paint shops).
+X The devices are not splashproof.
+For this reason do not install them in a damp environ- ment such as bathrooms or shower rooms.
+T Use only the power adapter indicated on the device.
+U Whilst charging, the power socket must be easily accessible.
 Use only the cables supplied for fixed line and LAN connection and connect these to the intended ports only.

-Remove faulty devices from use or have them repaired by our Service team, as these could interfere with other wireless services.
+1 Remove faulty devices from use or have them repaired by our Service team, as these could interfere with other wireless services.
 Do not use the device if the display is cracked or broken.
 Broken glass or plastic can cause injury to hands and face.
 Send the device to our Service department to be repaired.

-Using your telephone may affect nearby medical equipment.
-Be aware of the technical conditions in your particular environment, e.g. doctor's surgery.
-If you use a medical device (e.g. a pacemaker), please contact the device manufacturer.
+S Do not hold the rear of the handset to your ear when it is ringing or when speaker mode is activated.
+Otherwise you risk serious and permanent damage to your hearing.
+The phone may cause interference in analogue hearing aids (humming or whistling) or cause them to overload.
+If you require assistance, please contact the hearing aid supplier. • Using your telephone may affect nearby medical equipment.
+Be aware of the technical conditions in your particular environment, e.g., doctor's surgery.
+If you use a medical device (e.g., a pacemaker), please contact the device manufacturer.
 They will be able to advise you regarding the susceptibility of the device to external sources of high frequency energy (for the specifications of your Gigaset product see "Specifications").

-First steps